Ernest K. Gann (1920 – 1981)

 It always was essential reading for pilots, and it still is.

-Here, Gann is describing his class of already qualified commercial pilots who are filling hard-won places on a United Airlines induction course.
+Here, Gann is describing his class of already qualified commercial pilots who are filling hard-won places on an American Airlines induction course in the latter years of the Great Depression.
 They will suffer, they will sweat; they would starve and they would sleep rough – but they wouldn’t consider any other line of work.

 And, while the setting is 1930s America, the full quote remains universally true for pilots regardless of time, place, employment status or experience level: